hmldns/pix-canvas/README.md

 ## 🎯 What Is This?

-Infinite Pixel Canvas is a browser-based collaborative art platform where users can:

-- **Draw Together**: Place pixels in real-time with other anonymous users
+It's like a shared whiteboard but with pixels.
+You can:

+- Draw pixels one at a time (click to place)
+- See other people drawing at the same time
-- **See Live Presence**: Watch other users' cursors move across the canvas
+- Watch their cursors move around
-- **Chat & Connect**: Communicate via peer-to-peer chat while creating
+- Chat with everyone currently online
-- **Explore Canvas**: Navigate a 5000x5000 pixel grid with smooth zoom/pan
+- Zoom and pan around a 5000x5000 pixel canvas
-- **Join Instantly**: No registration required - jump in and start creating

-The project serves as both an engaging creative platform and a comprehensive demonstration of modern web technologies working in harmony.
+- Join anonymously - you get a random username

+Built to explore real-time web tech (WebRTC for cursors/chat, WebSockets for pixel updates) and test if AI can build complex apps from specifications alone.

 ## 🏗️ Architecture & Tech Stack